Pherwerz/pherwerz/README.md

 In my 4 years of experience in web development and I have built knowledge in technical documentation, working in Agile environments, core system development, algorithms and data structures.
 I have a Diploma in Web Design from Global Techs and other certifications in Web development, JavaScript and Nodejs.
 I enjoy building user experience and interfaces, making sure that these interfaces are properly implemented with frontend languages and excellent backend servers in real-time.
 I am highly skilled in the following programming languages, technologies and tools:

-• Programming languages: JavaScript HTML, CSS, Typescript, Dart, Golang
-• Technologies: MongoDB, Express, REST API, Node.js,Next.js, React.js, Postgresql, Nodejs, MySQL, Nestjs,
+- Programming languages

+  - JavaScript
+  - Typescript
+  - Dart
+  - Golang

+- databases

+  - Postgresql
+  - MySQL
+  - MongoDB

+- Technologies

+  - Node.js
+  - Express
+  - REST API
+  - Next.js,
+  - React.js
+  - Nestjs
+  - Sass/scss
+  - PWA
+  - Vue, Nuxtjs

+- Tools
-• Tools: Microsoft Office, Git and GitHub
+  - Git and GitHub

 My other areas of interest are mobile app development and Web 3.
 I am an excellent team player, communicator, and problem solver with a desire to always exceed expected results.
 I am willing, open, and ready to accept opportunities tailored to providing an ever progressive career experience and global exposure with both challenging and rewarding roles.
 When I am not interacting with codes, I enjoy playing games and listening to good music.

-Do I sound like a good fit for your team?, Contact me here; lordrisk101@gmail.com adebayo.fawaz@yahoo.com
+Do I sound like a good fit for your team?, Contact me here; fawaz.adebayo.ajibola@gmail.com adebayo.fawaz@yahoo.com

-## SKILLS

-- Html
-- Css, Sass/scss
-- JavaScript, Typescript
-- Dart
-- Golang
-- Nodejs, Express, Nestjs
-- Git and github
-- React, Nextjs
-- Vue, Nuxtjs
-- Mongodb, Postgresql, Mysql
-- PWA

 ## PROJECTS